cuong23ng/LatexEditor-Client-side/README.md

 # LATEX EDITOR - HUSTEX

 ## Overview
 The HUSTEX project aims to build an online LaTeX editing tool with a Vue.js front-end and an ASP.NET backend.
 It integrates a LaTeX compiler, enabling users to write, compile, and render LaTeX documents directly through the website.
-The platform also includes user management and role assignment, with each user having their own dedicated folder on the server for file storage.
+The platform also includes user management with each user having their own dedicated folder on the server for file storage.
 Combining a user-friendly interface with robust backend support, the project seeks to provide an efficient and personalized LaTeX editing experience.

 ## Features
 List the key features of this LaTeX editor